AnaZapataG/avalanche-guard/README.md

 ## ⛷️ Skiers’ Guide to Snapping Pics for Better Forecasts!

-Hey, ski enthusiast! ⛷️ Want to help us make our avalanche forecasts even more accurate?
-Here’s how you can upload the best photos to keep our predictions on track.
-Let’s hit the slopes!
+Hey, backcountry enthusiast! ⛷️ Want to help make avalanche forecasts even more accurate?
+If you see or trigger an avalanche, when everyone is safe, submit a picture of the avalanche on our app.
+Forecasters rely on pictures of avalanche activity to help determine risk levels.
+Here’s how you can upload the best photos..
+Your local friendly avalanche center will thank you!
+Remember to be safe in the backcountry!

 <div class="grid-container">
     <div class="grid-item">
         <img src="https://raw.githubusercontent.com/AnaZapataG/avalanche-guard/master/assets/img/image_3390534.png" class="icon" alt="Clear Shots Icon">
-        <h3>Slope-Ready Quality</h3>
+        <h3>Quality Shots</h3>
-        <p>High-res, well-lit, and focused shots.</p>
+        <p>Center and focus on the avalanche.</p>
     </div>
     <div class="grid-item">
         <img src="https://raw.githubusercontent.com/AnaZapataG/avalanche-guard/master/assets/img/goal_1763537.png" class="icon" alt="Snow Conditions Icon">
         <h3>Stay Relevant</h3>
-        <p>Capture avalanches and geotag.</p>
+        <p>Capture avalanche, location, and timestamp.</p>
     </div>
     <div class="grid-item">
         <img src="https://raw.githubusercontent.com/AnaZapataG/avalanche-guard/master/assets/img/trekker_3157959.png" class="icon" alt="Respect Privacy Icon">